erik-trantt/wagon-cities/README.md

 # wagon-cities
 Created with CodeSandbox

-using react-boilerplate by Le Wagon
+using redux-boilerplate by Le Wagon

 Simple React + Redux starter with the following config: